-Journal articles published by Ausdance and industry partners.
+Journal articles and newsletters from Ausdance and industry partners.

 Dr Mark Carroll describes the people, press and politics in Adelaide when Colonel Wassily de Basil arrived for the first Australian tour of his Ballet Russes in 1936.